 You could try mentioning something about how their site has good content but it doesn’t work well on your tablet, and how you’d love to help them be able to reach a much bigger share of their market by having a mobile-responsive site.
 You could suggest a few ways that their site could benefit from some conversion optimization or even page load time.
 Anything you could help them improve becomes a valid reason to get in touch.

 Just be careful not to be insulting while you do it!
 Write it from the perspective of wanting to support their business, not telling them what they’re doing wrong.

 One of the best ways to bring in new clients who are pre-vetted (in a sense) is to ask for referrals from the people who already know and like you.
 Past (and current) clients are a fantastic starting point for this.
 You might even want to consider building an incentive program to help keep the referrals coming your way.

 Referrals are another compelling reason specializing and picking a niche can really help you.
-If you become known in your circles as the web designer who specializes in restaurant websites or real estate websites or personal trainer websites or any other type of site, you make it that much easier for someone to pass your name along when they hear someone mention their need for a new site in your niche.
+If you become known in your circles as the web designer who specializes in restaurant websites or real estate websites or personal trainer websites or any other type of site, you make it that much easier for someone to pass your name along when they hear a potential customer within your niche mention their need for a new site.